-A dirty or clogged fuel injector can cause classic engine problems like, lean misfire, rough idle, hesitation, and loss of power.
+A dirty or clogged fuel injector can cause classic engine problems.
+For instance, lean misfire, rough idle, hesitation and loss of power.

-So, When the engine is off, there is no cooling airflow through the ports and no fuel flow through the fuel injector to wash it away.
-As a result, Heat bakes the oilfins into hard varnish deposits.
+So, when the engine is off there is no cooling airflow through the ports.
+Also, no fuel flow through the fuel injector to wash it away.
+As a result, heat bakes the oilfins into hard varnish deposits.

-In addition, Detergents are added to gasoline to help keep the injectors clean.
-But if a vehicle is used primarily for short-trip driving, the deposits may build up faster than the detergents can wash them away.
+In addition, detergents are added to gasoline to help keep the injectors clean.
+But, if a vehicle is used primarily for short-trip driving, the deposits may build up faster.
+As a result, not letting the detergents wash them away.

-On four-cylinder engines, the #2 and #3 injectors are in the hottest location and tend to clog up faster than the end injectors on cylinders #1 and #4.
-Hence the same applies to the injectors in the middle cylinders in six- and eight-cylinder engines.
+On four-cylinder engines, the #2 and #3 injectors are in the hottest location.
+And, tend to clog up faster than the end injectors on cylinders #1 and #4.
+Consequently, the same applies to the injectors in the middle cylinders in six- and eight-cylinder engines.

 Fuel Injector Deposits And Failure Symptoms: